arguslab/Argus-SAF/CONTRIBUTING.md

 approach to pull requests.
 Just fork the official repo, develop in a branch, and submit a PR!

 You're always welcome to submit your PR straight away and start the discussion.
-The goal of these notes is to make your experience contributing to Amandroid as smooth and pleasant as possible.
+The goal of these notes is to make your experience contributing to Argus-SAF as smooth and pleasant as possible.
 We're happy to guide you through the process once you've submitted your PR.

 ## What kind of PR are you submitting?

-You don't need to submit separate PRs for different version of Amandroid.
+You don't need to submit separate PRs for different version of Argus-SAF.
 Any changes accepted on one of these branches will, in time, be merged into the later branches.

 ### Documentation